SiliconLabs/automated-measurement-framework/Examples/RX/README.md

 This example allows the user to perform various RX measurements using a signal generator.
 The available measurements are:
 - BER/PER sensitivity
+  - This test implements a basic sensitivity measurement.
+The script sweeps through the given power levels until it detects a PER or BER value that is greater than the given error rate threshold.
+The power level where this happens will be logged as the measured sensitivity.
+  - For PER measurements, a valid packet for the given PHY has to be loaded into the generator.
+You can find a standard RAIL packet included in this folder.
+  - All the measurements that measure PER or BER in some form (all of them here except RSSI) inherit their parameters from this measurement.
+- Waterfall diagram
+  - This is basically the same as a sensitivity measurement, but it doesn't stop at the error rate threshold, instead sweeps through *all* the given power levels.
+It can be useful when experiencing noisy behavior regarding BER/PER numbers.
 - Sensitivity with frequency offset
+  - This test measures sensitivity using a signal that has a frequency offset compared to the expected carrier.
+This offset can be sweeped, allowing the user to map out a given configuration's ability to handle frequency errors.
+  - For this script, a `Plot_Bathtub` option is available.
+If this is set to `True`, the measurement doesn't stop at the set error rate threshold, but sweeps through all the power levels (just like with a waterfall diagram, but for every frequency offset).
+The output of this is a 3D HTML plot of the results.
+Warning: this can make the measurement very slow to complete.
-- Waterfall diagram
+- Blocking performance
+  - This script first measures sensitivity (with either BER or PER, depending on the settings), then sets the useful signal's power to be a certain level higher than the result (how much higher this is can be set of course).
+Then, the second generator starts transmitting a CW signal and measures the power level where the BER or PER reaches a certain error rate threshold.
 - RSSI sweep
-- Blocking performance
+  - This measurement transmits a PN9 modulated signal then measures the RSSI recorded by the DUT.
+The frequency of this injected signal can be sweeped.

 As these measurements are all derivatives of the Sensitivity class, we will focus on doing a basic sensitivity measurement in the "Getting started" section.
-All other measurement options can be easily figured out from the class documentations in this page.
+All other measurement options can be easily figured out from the class documentations in this page or the code itself.

 Required instruments:

-- Silicon Laboratories EFR32 with RAILTest configured
+- Silicon Laboratories EFR32 with RAILTest configured (with the correcty PHY and the *"reconfigure for BER"* option set if needed)
 - Signal generator (tested with Rohde&Schwarz SMBV100A and HP E4432B)
 - (optional) Shielded box
 - (for blocking) Other signal generator or spectrum analyzer with generator functionality (tested with Rohde&Schwarz SMBV100A, HP E4432B and Anritsu MS2692A)